ibm-cloud-docs/account/account-upgrade.md

 After your payment information is processed, your account is upgraded and you can explore and access the full {{site.data.keyword.Bluemix_notm}} catalog.
 For any billable services that you use beyond any free allowances, you receive a monthly invoice.

 If you're upgrading to reactivate a deactivated account, your account might take a few days to be fully available.
-If your account continues to be in a pending state, see [Troubleshooting for accessing {{site.data.keyword.Bluemix_notm}}](/docs/account?topic=account-accessing) for help.
+If your account continues to be in a pending state, see [Why can't I upgrade my account?](/docs/account?topic=account-ts_upgrade_cc) for help.

 ### Promotional credit for upgrading your account
 If your upgrade included a promotional credit, the credit might take a few hours to appear in your account.
 The following table lists the current upgrade promotional amounts for different currencies: